-Is it “the hostel of the future”?
+Are capsules “the hostels of the future”?

-Doubtful.
 Not that I expected otherwise, but this was not a glamorous hotel.
-Simply put, although the Japanese capsule hotel seems to be an “out there” and futuristic concept.
+Simply put, the Japanese capsule hotel seems to be an “out there” and futuristic concept.

 In the end though, the experience was worth it.
 I’ve seen these online and on TV and really wanted to try it.
 Mission accomplished!

 If you are looking for things to to in Tokyo, check out this Tokyo Travel Guide for more information.

 If you want to see more of the places we’ve stayed at, check out our accommodations page!

 111-0032 Tokyo Prefecture

 For More on Tokyo and Japan: When we travel, we use Lonely Planet.
 By buying a book from Amazon by clicking on the images below, we get a small referral fee at no additional cost to you.

 Want more like this?
 Subscribe to our newsletter below (mobile) or in the sidebar (desktop) to get our posts delivered to your mailbox!
 And like our Facebook page and Instagram feed.
 We’re also on YouTube.
 Click here for our Travel Vlogs!